 The winter season is a good time to join us and start to learn the dances.

-We practise on Tuesday evenings, from October - April at the Village / Parish Hall, Woodbury Road, Clyst St George near Exeter EX3 0RE.
+We practise on Tuesday evenings, from October 9th to April at the Village / Parish Hall, Woodbury Road, Clyst St George near Exeter EX3 0RE.
 (8.00 - 10.00pm).
 See the Programme page for actual dates.

 The side has about 25 members and has lots of fun at practice evenings, and at pub evenings and weekends away in the UK or abroad during the summer.
 We are a mixed side and have around 8 musicians and the rest are dancers.
 We also have supporters who come out regularly to watch, and enjoy the music and song session afterwards.
-Among these is Dave Land, who we are indebted to for his excellent photos.
-Many are featured on this website - both group photos, and photos of us while we are dancing out.
+Among these is Dave Land, who we are indebted to for his excellent photos, many of which are featured on this website - both group photos, and photos of us while we are dancing out.

 Raddon Hill Clog Morris dance in the North West tradition, which originated in the cotton mills and factories of the North West of England.